Clive Cussler, million-selling adventure writer, dies at 88

 Cussler died Monday at his home in Scottsdale, Arizona, said Alexis Welby, spokeswoman for publisher Penguin Random House.
-He was 88.
-The cause was not disclosed.
+He was 88 and the cause was not disclosed.

 Cussler was an Illinois native who was raised in Southern California and lived in Arizona for most of his final years, but he sent Pitt around the globe in plots that ranged from the bold to the incredible.
 “The Treasure” features an aspiring Aztec despot who murders an American envoy, the hijacking of a plane carrying the United Nations secretary-general and soldiers from ancient Rome looting the Library of Alexandria.
 In “Iceberg,” the presidents of French Guiana and the Dominican Republic are the ones in danger, during a visit to Disneyland.
 In “Sahara,” a race across the desert somehow leads to new information about the assassination of Abraham Lincoln.